kimfetti/kimfetti.github.io/_posts/math/2020-06-05-gini-use-cases.md

 Male names exhibit a very similar Lorenz curve but with a little more skew, registering a Gini coefficient of 0.97.
 The difference between male and female coefficients appears insignificant, but consider an alternative viewpoint.
 Instead of aggregating across time, calculate a yearly Gini coefficient for each gender.
 Plotting both the female and male Gini coefficients for each year since 1950 demonstrates a clear and persistent pattern where the male coefficient presents consistently higher.[^3]  Thus male names experience more statistical dispersion than female monikers.
 Also of note, the Gini values for both genders have ticked downward since the 1990s, indicating a trending preference toward more diverse naming conventions.

-[^3]: The Gini values displayed in the yearly figure are less than the aggregate because popular names tend to stay popular year after year thus bolstering naming inequity and increasing the Gini coefficient.
+[^3]: The Gini values displayed in the yearly figure are less than the aggregate because popular names tend to stay popular year after year thus bolstering naming inequality and increasing the Gini coefficient.

 <center>
 <img src="{{ site.urlimg }}gini_names.png" alt="The male Gini coefficient tracks consistently higher throughout time" width = "700">